nelson-lang/nelson-gitbook/markdown/en/files_folders_functions/ls.md

 ## Description

 <p>
-            <b>ls</b> is implemented by calling the native operating system's directory listing command—available options will vary from system to system.</p>
+            ls is implemented by calling the native operating system's directory listing command-available options will vary from system to system.</p>

 ## Example